 From the perspective of emulation, we can ignore the FAT access and only detect writes to the directory sectors.
 This is slightly more complicated when one considers that all disk access is performed in sectors: the emulator must compare the written data with the original bytes to detect what change has been performed.
-Alternatively, we could parse the entire written sector as a directory table and compare it with our knowledge of its original contents.
+Alternatively, we could parse the written sector as a directory table and compare it with our knowledge of its original contents.

-6.2.4 File Name Change
+6.2.3 File Name Change

 A file is renamed by modifying its directory entry.
-In the simple case of a short, 8.3 file name, this is an in-place modification of the file entry.
-Long file names, using the LFN extension, are a complication, as the number of non-file entries holding the long file name might change, and subsequently the following entries in the table may shift or be re-arranged.
+This can be be detected in a similar way to a file deletion.
+In the simple case of a short, 8.3 file name, this is a in-place modification of the file entry.
+Long file names, using the LFN extension, are a complication, as the number of dummy entries might change when the file name is shortened or made longer, and subsequently the following entries in the table may shift or be entirely re-arranged.

-6.2.5 File Creation
+6.2.4 File Creation